xmos/lib_xua/examples/AN00247_xua_example_spdif_tx/doc/rst/AN00247_xua_example_spdif_tx.rst

 Demo Hardware Setup
 -------------------

-To run the demo, connect a USB cable to power the xCORE.ai MC Audio board and plug the xTAG to the board and connect the xTAG USB cable to your development machine.
+To run the demo, use a USB cable to connect the on-board xTAG debug adapter (marked DEBUG) to your development computer.
+Use another USB cable to connect the USB receptacle marked USB DEVICE to the device you wish to play audio from.

+A device capable of receiving an S/PDIF signal (ie. a speaker) should be connected to COAX TX.

 .. figure:: images/hw_setup.*
    :width: 80%